 Eligible Mitigation Action 2 includes the repower or replacement of Types A-D school buses.
 Vehicles eligible for scrappage and repower or replacement include those with engine model years of 2009 or older.
 The engines/buses may be replaced with new cleaner diesel engines/vehicles, alternative fueled engines/vehicles (e.g., CNG, propane, electric hybrid), or all-electric engines/vehicles.

-Two requests for applications (RFA) will be released for the upgrade/replacement of eligible school buses, each allowing for the disbursement of up to $1.7 million.
-Applications for school bus upgrade/replacement are being accepted now through June 14, 2019.
-The second solicitation will be released in fall 2019.
+Two requests for applications (RFA) have been released for the upgrade/replacement of eligible school buses.
+The first solicitation closed June 14, 2019.
+Under that solicitation, eleven school buses will be replaced as follows: six buses in Anchorage School District; 4 buses in Kenai Peninsula Borough School District; and 1 bus Alaska Gateway School District.
+The second solicitation, which allows for the disbursement of approximately $1.7 million, opened September 16, 2019.
+Applications for school bus upgrade/replacement are being accepted now through November 15, 2019.
 As described in Table 2 of the Plan, school bus projects will be evaluated based on:

 Eligible Mitigation Action 2 includes the repower or replacement of Classes 4-8 shuttle or transit buses.
 Vehicles eligible for scrappage and repower or replacement include those with engine model years of 2009 or older.
 The engines/buses may be replaced with new cleaner diesel engines/vehicles, alternative fueled engines/vehicles (e.g., CNG, propane, electric hybrid), or all-electric engines/vehicles.